 Pelvic Inflammatory Disease (PID)

 Pelvic inflammatory disease (PID) is an infection of the fallopian tubes, uterus, or ovaries.
-Most girls develop PID after getting sexually transmitted diseases (STDs), such as chlamydia or gonorrhea.
+Most girls with PID develop it after getting a sexually transmitted disease (STD), such as chlamydia or gonorrhea.

 Girls who have sex with different partners or don't use condoms are most likely to get STDs and be at risk for PID.
 If PID is not treated, it can lead to internal scarring that might cause ongoing pelvic pain, infertility, or an ectopic pregnancy.